 But what about the SOIL?

 The soil (and gravel, if there is any) in your drain field is the biggest part of the entire system.
-It’s the end of the process, where the liquefied waste is finally rendered inert and safe, and enters back into the ecology.
+It’s the end of the process, where the pretreated wastewater (effluent) is finally rendered inert and safe, and enters back into the ecology.
 When that soil gets clogged up or overly compressed, and the fluids won’t percolate properly anymore, what’s the solution for that?